 The thing I love the most is that they have never argued over wanting to have the same costume.
 At least, not yet.
 (Knock on wood) Since, they fight about everything else, it’s nice to have them agree on that.

 Our scenery here isn’t really Star Wars suitable, so let’s pretend they are on Endor….

 Before you think I am a Star Wars buff for knowing that, I had to ask my Facebook friends for scenery help. :) I didn’t want to take the pictures just anywhere.
-I took these pictures mainly for my boys to have, so I wanted the context to fit.
+I took these pictures sort of as a gift to my boys, so I wanted the context to fit as much as possible.

 The basis of their costumes are knit pajamas I made using THIS sewing pattern.
 I wanted this part of the costume to be well sewn with good interlock knit fabric, so they could use the pieces as actual pajamas later.
 I love this pattern.
 I have used it several times, and plan to sew Nat’s Christmas pj’s from it this year.

 Their vests are completely no-sew.
 I just cut a front slit and neck hole in a long rectangle cut just wider than their shoulders and belted them on.
 For Owen, I used some inexpensive Jet Set costume grade knit.
 For Reid I used some felt backed pleather I found in the red tag fabrics at Jo-Ann.
 Actually all the fabric is from Jo-Ann!
 The pleather didn’t move with him quite as well and bunched up easily, but I felt it was much more dark side “Anakin” looking.

 The robes are made from polyester/ponte knits.
 I wanted to make these a little more durable as well so they can be used for future costumes (Harry Potter, wizard, anything!).
 I left the inside seams unfinished, but hemmed the most visible raw edges.